mxagar/mlops_udacity/01_Clean_Code/Project_1_Customer_Churn/README.md

 - [x] Add dependencies and libraries to `README.md`.
 - [ ] Re-organize each script to work as a class.
-- [ ] Update functions to move constants to their own `constants.py` file, which can then be passed to the necessary functions, rather than being created as variables within functions.
+- [ ] Update functions to move constants to their own `constants.py` or `conftest.py` file.
 - [ ] Work towards `pylint` score of 10/10.
+However, note that some variable names were chosen to be non-PEP8-conform due to their popular use in the field (e.g., `X_train`).
 - [ ] Create Dockerfile.